+Laser hair removal is a fact of modern life.
+Both men and women partake.
 But a quick Google search reveals that while many customers like the results, they sometimes find the process a little offensive due to the smell of burning hair.

-The smell of burning hair is unpleasant and out of sync with the overall client experience many spas strive to deliver.
+But a spa that offers laser hair removal may be unintentionally harming its sought-for environment.
+The smell of burning hair is unpleasant and out of sync with the overall client experience, many spas strive to deliver.

-Particles can irritate the respiratory system and throat, causing people to cough; the smallest can enter the body’s lungs and even migrate to other locations in the body.
+But the smell of burning hair may sour a good relationship.
+Even if the laser fumes are invisible, they can spread airborne microscopic particles anywhere the air patterns may take them.
+Particles can irritate the respiratory system and throat, causing people to cough; the smallest can enter the body’s lungs and even migrate to other locations in the body (Ref.
+1).

 OSHA has focused on surgical smoke in publications about laser fume hazards for workers.

+Local ventilation systems capture both particles and unpleasant smells that can help the spa operator maintain the highest standards.
 In addition, fume extractors protect employees from potential health hazards and keep you in good standing with your neighbors.